davidtchiu/davidtchiu.github.io/teaching/cs475/hwk4.dsh/index.md

 #### Grading

 ```
-This assignment will be graded out of 50 points:
+This assignment will be graded out of 70 points:

+[5pt] The MOTD is being handled error-free.

-[20pt] User input is properly handled, and invalid commands (not found in PATH or
+[35pt] User input is properly handled, and invalid commands (not found in PATH or
     current working directory) generates an error.

-[5pt] The MOTD is being handled error-free.

-[15pt] Running a valid command in-foreground vs. in-background works as expected.
+[20pt] Running a valid command  works as expected (in-foreground vs. in-background too).

 [5pt] history outputs the last HISTORY_LEN commands.